Support for Mortgage Interest

 SMI will only help with the interest portion of a mortgage up to the value of £200,000 and you will only be able to claim up to £100,000 if you get pension credits.
 SMI will not help pay back the amount you borrowed.

-The rate that SMI is paid at is based on the Bank of England’s standard interest rate – in July 2017, the Bank of England set this rate at 2.61%.
+The rate that SMI is paid at is based on the Bank of England’s standard interest rate.
+From April 2022 SMI is at 2.09%.
 You can find out how much the rate is at any time by checking the Support for Mortgage Interest website.

 You will have to wait nine consecutive months - 39 weeks - after you apply for SMI to get your first payment and the DWP will pay your mortgage lender – there is no waiting time if you are claiming pension credit